Kristupelis/ArduinoNano-GUI-for-Pimatic/README.md

 		sudo systemctl start ser2net
 		sudo systemctl status ser2net

+6. Copy VhduinoU.c file from your Windows computer to your virtual machine with:

+		scp C:\Users\[YourWindowsUsername]\Desktop\Patobulinta\VhduinoU.c root@158.129.30.xxx:/root

+7. Compile this C code on your virtual machine with:

+		gcc -o VhduinoU VhduinoU.c

-6. Open VSPE and load the configuration.
-Then change the IP address in TcpClient device to the same as your virtual machine.
+8. Open VSPE and load the configuration file (ser2net.vspe).
+Then change the IP address in TcpClient device to the same as your **virtual machine**.
 Leave the port as it is.
 It should look something like this:

    [VSPE example](https://github.com/user-attachments/assets/5ab0cbd7-219e-4a6e-b750-aaa7aff8b42e)

-7. After your ser2net is working, VSPE is set, it's time to run the Processing4.3 code.
-If it starts, it means that it has connected to the network.
+10. After your ser2net is working, VSPE is set, it's time to run the Processing4.3 code.
+If it starts, it means that it has connected to the virtual machine via network.
-8. In the last step, run .c code in your virtual machine to start simulating Homeduino commands and run Pimatic service.
+11. In the last step, open two windows of your virtual machine.
+In the first one run Pimatic and in the second one, run the .c code VhduinoU like this:

+		pimatic.js start

+		./VhduinoU

+13. Everything should be working great!
+Good luck!